Texture mapping: Other techniques

-Finally, the Build engine extended the constant distance trick used for Doom by finding the line of constant distance for arbitrary polygons and rendering along it.
+A third technique, used by the Build Engine (used, most notably, in Duke Nukem 3D), builds on the constant distance trick used by the Doom engine by finding and rendering along the line of constant distance for arbitrary polygons.

 Hardware implementations

-Texture mapping hardware was originally developed for simulation (e.g. as implemented in the Evans and Sutherland ESIG image generators), and professional graphics workstations such as Silicon Graphics, broadcast digital video effects machines such as the Ampex ADO and later appeared in Arcade cabinets, consumer video game consoles, and PC video cards in the mid 1990s.
-In flight simulation, texture mapping provided important motion cues.
+Texture mapping hardware was originally developed for simulation (e.g. as implemented in the Evans and Sutherland ESIG and Singer-Link Digital Image Generators DIG) and professional graphics workstations (such as Silicon Graphics) and broadcast digital video effects machines such as the Ampex ADO.
+Texture mapping hardware later appeared in arcade cabinets, consumer video game consoles, and PC video cards in the mid-1990s.

+In flight simulations, texture mapping provided important motion and altitude cues necessary for pilot training not available on untextured surfaces.
+Additionally, texture mapping was implemented so that real-time processing of prefiltered texture patterns stored in memory could be accessed by the video processor in real-time.

 Modern graphics processing units (GPUs) provide specialised fixed function units called texture samplers, or texture mapping units, to perform texture mapping, usually with trilinear filtering or better multi-tap anisotropic filtering and hardware for decoding specific formats such as DXTn.
 As of 2016, texture mapping hardware is ubiquitous as most SOCs contain a suitable GPU.

-Some hardware combines texture mapping with hidden-surface determination in tile based deferred rendering or scanline rendering; such systems only fetch the visible texels at the expense of using greater workspace for transformed vertices.
-Most systems have settled on the Z-buffering approach, which can still reduce the texture mapping workload with front-to-back sorting.
+Some hardware implementations combine texture mapping with hidden-surface determination in tile-based deferred rendering or scanline rendering; such systems only fetch the visible texels at the expense of using greater workspace for transformed vertices.
+Most systems have settled on the z-buffering approach, which can still reduce the texture mapping workload with front-to-back sorting.

-Among earlier graphics hardware, there were two competing paradigms of how to deliver a texture to the screen:
+On earlier graphics hardware, there were two competing paradigms of how to deliver a texture to the screen: